 Southern pine beetle (SPB) is North Carolina's most significant forest insect pest.
-In 2004, SPB remained at background levels, with only 19 scattered spots reported.
+In 2005, SPB remained at background levels, with only 23 scattered spots reported.
+A SPB prevention cost-share program was initiated in 2005 to assist landowners in stand improvement work to create SPB resistant stands.

-Pine engraver beetles (Ips spp.) displayed light activity in the eastern Piedmont and Coastal Plain in 2004.
+Pine engraver beetles (Ips spp.) displayed scattered light activity in the eastern Piedmont and Coastal Plain in 2005.
 Because Ips infestations tend to be relatively small and scattered, they usually cannot be effectively controlled or salvaged, but their economic costs may approach those caused by SPB.